Chapter 3 – Define “Good” (Your First Validators)

 ]

 Forget the philosophical debates about AI truthfulness for a moment.
-Instead, focus on the “hard physics” of code and data:
+Ask a simpler question: what can you check deterministically in code and data?

 Linters: Do your generated code blocks conform to a style guide?
 Are they valid syntax?